 – The parallel histories and practices of the photo book and the artist book

-– The interplay between electronic and print culture and how digital technologies are changing the way images are made, consumed and shared.
+– The interplay between electronic and print culture in the post digital age

-– Spectacular narrative in time based media that operate beyond the indexical dimension of the still or moving image.
+– Narrative in time based media and/or hybrid formats that operate beyond the indexical dimension of the still or moving image.

 Edge to scroll, sequence to time and image to place

 PhD by practice started October 2014 supervised by Emmanuelle Waeckerlé and James Trafford